CityIQ/OnBoarding/README.md

-This Repository contains all necessary documentation, links and directions related to getting started with your CityIQ client credentials.
+This Repository contains all necessary documentation, links and directions related to getting started with your Intelligent Cities client credentials.

 If you do not have client credentials, please contact your local Municipality.

 Before downloading all documents please read the following:

-CityIQ is a Edge to Cloud Platform performing real-time computer analytics on your city streets.
+Intelligent Cities (also known as CityIQ) is a Edge to Cloud Platform performing real-time computer analytics on your city streets.
 By obtaining client credentials you are gaining access to the text data quantifying city events related to Parking, Pedestrian, Traffic and Environmental occurances.
 For more information about the platform please go to: https://developer.currentbyge.com/cityiq/

 API Documentation is found at : https://ie-cities-docs.run.aws-usw02-pr.ice.predix.io/